12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 12. Low Freelancing Benefits

-Freelancing is way different than a day job even though the work flow is same in both field.
-There is a positional growth in a job, possible salary hike, bonuses, work environment, appreciation amongst friends and family and many other things that makes a regular job looks far superior than freelancing.
-Becoming a freelancer, you are going to miss out all the benefits listed above.
+Freelancing is way different than a day job even though the workflow is the same in both fields.
+There is positional growth in a job, possible salary hikes, bonuses, work environment, appreciation amongst friends and family, and many other things that make a regular job look far superior to freelancing.
+Becoming a freelancer, you are going to miss out on all the benefits listed above.

-It takes personal expanses to fulfill a client's project.
+It takes personal expenses to fulfill a client's project.
 There is not much appreciation a freelancer gets for his work.
 No work environment, nobody to talk to about the work.
-But that's the life they chose and yes, they do get less benefits than a typical job employee.
+But that's the life they chose and yes, they do get fewer benefits than a typical job employee.

 Tips: